-The waste potential to damage the environment will continue to exist because the amount of waste will always increase along with the increasing amount of household waste.
-Kutasari is a village which has the potential to manage the waste.
-The waste management unit in Kutasari Village consists of various elements including the elements of community, community Self-Assisting Groups, and village government.
+The waste potential to damage the environment will continue to exist because the amount of waste will increase along with the increasing amount of household waste.
+Kutasari is one of the villages which has the potential to manage the waste.
+The waste management unit in Kutasari Village consists of various elements including the elements of community, SHGs, and village government.
 These various elements still manage the waste independently without collaboration or linkage between one and the other.
+Based on our observation, we found some individual actors collect the household waste from some neighborhood units and take fees from the community.
+We also found some actors managing the waste in the form of organizational units such as waste bank and kelompok swadaya masyarakat (KSM).
+However, they work independently for managing the waste.

-Waste administrators from the people of Kutasari Village are in subvillage 1 and subvillage 3.
-The administrators in subvillage 1 are Rawan, Udin, and Puri Langen, while those in subvillage 3 are Donto, Dilam, Slamet, Katam, Karsan, and Watim.
-However, there are only 2 (two) waste administrators in the form of groups in Kutasari Village.
-Inyong Wastewaste Bank in subvillage 1 and ASRI Self-Assisting Group (KSM) in subvillage 2.
+Independent waste administrators from the people of Kutasari Village are found in subvillage 1 and subvillage 3.
+The administrators in subvillage 1 are Rawan, Udin, and Puri Langen, while those in subvillage 3 are Darto, Dilam, Slamet, Katam, Karsan, and Watim.
+However, there are only 2 (two) waste administrators in the form of self-help groups in Kutasari Village: Inyong Waste Bank in subvillage 1 and ASRI SHG (Kelompok Swadaya Masyarakat/KSM) in subvillage 2.